 Broadcast Pioneers of Philadelphia is a federally recognized, state chartered 501(c)(3) non-profit organization serving the Philadelphia Broadcast Community since January of 1962.

 Visit Our Website Often - http://www.broadcastpioneers.com

-Check out our Facebook Page - http://www.broadcastpioneers.com/facebook
+Check out of Facebook Page - http://www.broadcastpioneers.com/facebook

 Tune in to our YouTube Channel - http://www.broadcastpioneers.com/youtube

 A week or so ago, we mailed out membership renewals to all our members.
 If you joined in the past couple of months, you may receive a form, but you are not required to pay any dues at this time.
 We sent the form so we could verify that all the info we have is still correct.
 The next membership directory will be printed before you know it.

 Kindly return your form and check (if a balance is due) at your earliest convenience.
 Please also note that on the form is an important little box that you can check if you would like to make an extra contribution.
 If you can can afford it and wish to do so, any amount will be greatly appreciated.

 Donald Sharp has been in the business for 45 years.
 He is the broadcast systems engineer for WPVI-TV, 6abc here in Philadelphia.
 Sharp has previously worked for NRC in the Big Apple.
 He was also an RCA Broadcast Systems field engineer and later manager for the same company.
 Before that, he worked for KTIV, Channel 4 in Sioux City, Iowa.
 Welcome to the Broadcast Pioneers.